 Did you know that some people wake up over 100 times at night and don’t realize they wake up at all?
 You might have also experienced the same.
-Insomnia, sleep apnea, restless legs syndrome (RLS) and narcolepsy are some of the common sleep disorders.
-Irregular sleep and wake cycle, difficulty falling asleep, excessive daytime sleepiness, irregular breathing are symptoms of sleep disorders.
-Interrupted sleep can leave a person tired.
-Sleep disorder drains your energy, affecting the quality of your life.
+Insomnia, sleep apnea, restless legs syndrome (RLS), and narcolepsy are some of the common sleep disorders.
+Irregular sleep and wake cycle, difficulty falling asleep, excessive daytime sleepiness, and irregular breathing are symptoms of sleep disorders.
+Interrupted sleep can leave a person tired, but is also vital to keeping you well.
+Poor quality sleep has long-term effects on your health, increasing your risk of numerous health problems, including:

 Quality sleep depends on having the right hormones & neurotransmitters.
 It is a balancing act between adrenaline, reproductive hormones (especially progesterone), melatonin, and other neurotransmitters such as GABA and serotonin.
 At Progressive, we test their levels to let you know which may be out of a healthy range for good sleep.
 Knowing which hormone is off-balance in your body is crucial in creating an effective natural strategy to reset the button on sleep.